skyglobal/skycons/gulp-sky-component-helper/README.md

 > A `Sky Component` is self-contained functionality, that can be re-used in many web projects i.e. a Carousel.

-> This helper is collection of common gulp tasks used to create and deploy Sky Components.
+> This helper used to create and deploy Sky Components via Gulp tasks.

 ## Creating a Component